GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 ### 4. Python BQ Upload Script

 This Script takes the parquet files daily, or all at once (I have both options created) and pushes them to BigQuery, a *data warehouse*.
-There are two datasets - Reddit_Raw and Reddit_Refined.
-Reddit_Raw contains the base metadata and Reddit_Refined contains the aggregated time series statistics for trend analysis.
+There are two tables in the dataset Reddit_Refined.
+The base metadata table and aggregated time series statistics for trend analysis.

 ### 5. Time Series Aggregator